rogerhu/compsci_guides/Rotate-Image.md

 - Can the input grid be blank??
     - Let’s assume the grid is not blank.
 We don’t need to consider empty inputs.
 - Can the row size be different from the column size?
-    - Yes, the row size can be different from the column size.
+    - No, the row size is equal to the column.
 - What are the time and space constraints?
     - Time complexity should be `O(m*n)`, m being the rows of the matrix and n being the columns of matrix.
 Space complexity should be `O(1)`.